HanseMerkur/rgwoperator/README.md

 ## Buckets

-Buckets are namespaced resources and use the previously AccessKey to create and update the Bucket in Ceph.
+Buckets are namespaced resources and use the implied AccessKey to create and update the Bucket in Ceph.

 ```yaml